As traffic starts to build up again now lockdown is easing, how do we adjust and make sure children are safe around roads?

 As an adult, you should always be wearing a seatbelt, not only to set a good example, but for your own safety too.

-Cllr Tony Brennan, Knowsley Council’s Cabinet Member for Regeneration and Economic Development, said: “A lot has changed on our roads and even on our pavements since this lockdown began.
+Cllr Tony Brennan, Knowsley Council’s Cabinet Member for Regeneration and Economic Development, said: “A lot has changed on our roads and even on our pavements since during lockdown.
 People are using them in ways they haven’t done before and we’ve got used to less traffic too – although this is changing rapidly.

 “Whilst there has been so much change it’s important we’re still reminding children of the basics of road safety, which still apply now and are just as important as ever.”